 The development of the WSIS framework

-119. We note that the arrangements established in the Tunis Agenda provide a sound foundation for continued implementation of the vision and principles established by the Summit.
-However, experience during and since the Summit, together with the evolution of the Information Society, suggests the need for their further development to ensure that they continue to support the achievement of the Summit’s vision and objectives and integration with the Global Digital Compact.
+102. We believe that the arrangements established in the Tunis Agenda provide a sound foundation for continued implementation of the vision and principles established by the Summit.
+However, experience during and since the Summit, together with the evolution of the Information Society, suggests the need to ensure that they continue to support the achievement of the WSIS vision and objectives and integration with the Global Digital Compact.

-120. We recognise that multistakeholder participation has been crucial to the success of the World Summit’s implementation framework, drawing expertise and experience from governments, international organisations, the private sector, civil society, the technical community and academia.
+103. We recognize that multistakeholder participation has been crucial to the success of the World Summit’s implementation framework, drawing expertise and experience from governments, international organisations, the private sector, civil society, the technical community and academia, within their respective roles and responsibilities.
 We reaffirm the values and principles of multistakeholder cooperation and engagement that were established at the Summit, reaffirmed in General Assembly resolution 70/125, and reinforced in the Global Digital Compact.

-121. We reaffirm the principle of the sovereign equality of all States.
-We believe that the equitable participation of governments and stakeholders from all countries is crucial to achieving the goals established at the Summit and to ensuring that no country or community is left behind in the pursuit of a people-centred, inclusive and developmentoriented Information Society.

-122. We recognise the importance of ensuring alignment of implementation of the World Summit on the Information Society, the 2030 Agenda for Sustainable Development, the Pact for the Future and the Global Digital Compact, building synergies between them to ensure their effective implementation and avoiding wasteful duplication of resources and decision -making processes.
-We recognise in particular the importance of enabling all countries and stakeholders to play a full part in achieving their fulfilment.
+104. We recognize the importance of ensuring alignment in implementation of the World Summit on the Information Society, the 2030 Agenda for Sustainable Development, the Pact for the Future and the Global Digital Compact, building synergies between them to ensure their effective implementation and avoiding wasteful duplication of resources and decision making processes.
+We recognize in particular the importance of enabling all governments and other stakeholders from all countries to play a full part in achieving their fulfilment.

-123. We welcome the efforts of United Nations entities and World Summit Action Line facilitators to support the implementation of WSIS outcomes over the past two decades within their mandates and areas of responsibility.
+105. We welcome the efforts of United Nations entities and World Summit Action Line facilitators to support the implementation of WSIS outcomes over the past two decades within their mandates and areas of responsibility.
+We commend the International Telecommunication Union on its establishment of the WSIS Stocktaking Platform and encourage all stakeholders to contribute to its database of ICT initiatives.

-124. We recognise the important role that has been played by United Nations Regional Commissions in developing regional action plans and coordinating work to implement the Summit’s outcomes.
-We reaffirm the mandates of the Regional Commissions to serve as regional mechanisms for implementation and follow-up of World Summit outcomes and support the operationalisation of the Global Digital Compact, encourage them to continue their work to implement and review implementation of these outcomes in their regions, and call for adequate resources to enable them to scale up technical assistance, capacity building and partnerships.
+106. We recognize the important role that has been played by United Nations Regional Commissions in developing regional action plans to fulfil the WSIS vision.
+We reaffirm their mandates to serve as regional mechanisms for implementation and follow-up of World Summit outcomes, encourage them to continue their work within their regions, and call for them to scale up technical assistance, capacity building and partnerships.

-125. We welcome the establishment by the Secretary-General of the Office for Digital and Emerging Technologies strengthening United Nations system-wide coordination on digital cooperation and supporting the follow-up and implementation of the Global Digital Compact.
+107. We welcome the establishment by the Secretary-General of the Office for Digital and Emerging Technologies to strengthen United Nations system-wide coordination on digital cooperation, working with existing mechanisms, and to support the follow-up and implementation of the Global Digital Compact.

-126. We applaud the work undertaken by the International Telecommunication Union in collaboration with the United Nations Educational, Scientific and Cultural Organisation, the United Nations Conference on Trade and Development and the United Nations Development Programme to establish the annual World Summit on the Information Society Forum, which has become a central platform for multistakeholder dialogue and collaboration in the implementation of the World Summit outcomes, the development of networks and coordination of initiatives on digital development, as well as the annual review of the Summit’s Action Lines.
+108. We applaud the work of the International Telecommunication Union in collaboration with the United Nations Educational, Scientific and Cultural Organisation, the United Nations Conference on Trade and Development and the United Nations Development Programme to establish the annual World Summit on the Information Society Forum, which has become an important platform for the sharing of information and best practice and for multistakeholder dialogue and collaboration and for developing networks and coordinating initiatives to implement the WSIS vision.
 We call for the Forum to be continued annually.